box/developer.box.com/guides/authentication/user-types/service-account.md

 <!--alex enable-->

-## Access

-Only Primary Admins have the ability to log in as a Service Account through the [Content Manager][cm] in the Admin Console.
-To do this, use the Content Manger's search bar to locate the name of the application, right click on it, and select “Log in to user’s account”.

-A Service Account can be thought of as having the permissions of a Box Co-Admin.
-Similar to co-admins being unable to manage each other, co-admins cannot log in as a Service Account user.
-Service Accounts are not currently visible in the users and group tab of the Admin Console.

 ## Permissions

-The endpoints that a Service Account access token can successfully interact with are determined by the application [scopes][scopes] configured in the [Developer Console][dc].
+The endpoints that a Service Account Access Token can successfully interact with are determined by the application [scopes][scopes] configured in the [Developer Console][dc].
 Depending on the granted scopes, a Service Account may have the ability to perform Admin actions.